-We confirm, on behalf of the Corporation, that after due enquiry, and to the best of its knowledge, the Corporation believes it is able to identify any material irregular or improper use of funds by the College, or material non-compliance with the ESFA's terms and conditions of funding under the College's Financial Memorandum.
+I confirm, on behalf of the Corporation, that after due enquiry, and to the best of my knowledge, I am able to identify any material irregular or improper use of funds by the Corporation , or material non- compliance with the terms and conditions of funding under the Corporation's grant funding agreements and contracts with the ESFA or any other public funder.

-We further confirm that no instances of material irregularity, impropriety or funding noncompliace have been discovered to date.
-If any instances are identified after the date of the statement, these will be notified to the ESFA.
+I confirm that no instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
+If any instances are identified after the date of this statement, these will be notified to the ESFA.

-David Meakin Karen Buchanan
+Karen Buchanan

-Chair Principal and Accounting Officer
+Principal and Accounting Officer